Thought Leadership

 How Ghost Kitchens and the Delivery-First Model Are Changing Kitchen Equipment Needs

-As the colder months approach and dine-in traffic slows, more restaurants are pivoting toward ghost kitchens, delivery-first strategies, and off-premise service.
-And fittingly for October, the rise of ghost kitchens isn’t just a spooky coincidence—it’s a strategic shift.
-While this model unlocks new revenue streams, it also introduces new operational pressures—particularly when it comes to […]
+As the colder months approach and dine-in traffic slows, more restaurants are shifting toward ghost kitchens, delivery-first strategies, and off-premise service models.
+And fittingly for October, the rise of ghost kitchens isn’t just a spooky coincidence—it’s a strategic response to changing consumer behavior.
+While this model unlocks new revenue streams, it also introduces added operational […]

 To succeed in this evolving landscape, operators must ensure their kitchens can handle the intensity, consistency, and speed that delivery-centric models demand.